 Incompletes: Incompletes will only be given with a written agreement between the student and the instructor.
 These will only be given in extraordinary circumstances.

 Extra Credit: Options are available for extra credit upon approval.
 Please contact me if you’re interested in extra credit opportunities.
-The last day to turn in items for possible extra credit will be the Tuesday of Thanksgiving break.
+The last day to turn in items for possible extra credit will be the Tuesday before Thanksgiving break.